| Apert Sydrome: Treatment

 of the bones of the toes.
 The skin between the toes simply stretches out

+with toe growth.
 As stated above, all 10 fingers and toes can be safely separated in just

 two operations, although this does take a highly experienced team to perform